RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Wifi status icon will be half colored if only one radio is enabled.
    - NEW: Wifi status icon popup will report the state of each radios.
    - NEW: upnp custom config file for miniupnpd
+   - NEW: unmount user script
    - FIXED: Radio toggle through WPS button would be overriden by a scheduled radio.
 Reverted "switch" to "toggle" code to prevent this.
    - FIXED: You couldn't disable DMZ by clearing the IP field.
    - FIXED: You couldn't edit entered text in DHCP/MAC/etc name field
+   - FIXED: clientid passing for some ISPs requiring it (like Sky UK) was broken with the DHCP client change of build 220.
+   - FIXED: No longer reboot the router three times during boot time if one of the radios is disabled by the user.
+(RT-N66U)

 3.0.0.4.246.19b: